Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Joy C over 1 year ago
+Joy C almost 2 years ago

 As a veteran, I deeply oppose using the 2021 UASI Grant funds to purchase this ROOK for the Sac PD.
 Sac County Sherriff's already have a ROOK Doesn't an MOI exist to share resources?
 How necessary is it for Sac PD to have this vehicle, and who deems it necessary?
 What about the effects on the community when military grade armor and weapons are deployed locally?
 This grant can also be used for numerous things that would benefit the community instead of increasing harm.
 Some examples from the HSGP Funding Guidelines are: emergency preparedness and management planning activities, development of whole community partnerships, tools, structures, and mechanisms for shared information and situational awareness between the public & private sectors.
 In short, the USAI Grant can be used to help our communities, and not just for enforcing state violence.
 Please oppose this contract, and seek ways to use the funds to benefit the community, and all of us, your constituents.